 Other students may be attending on-campus classes yet still desire a more anonymous/self-help approach, and we offer options for them as well!

 Frequently counseling can assist a person in maintaining their academic goals.
 It is also a time to vent, problem solve, become more self-aware and increase one's level of emotional maturity.
 Contact Steven Coddington, MA, LPC, at 1-313-927-1474 or firstname.lastname@example.org to schedule an appointment.
 Day and evening appointments are available.
-Click here to read about Steve's professional credentials.
+Click here to read Steve's Professional Disclosure Statement.

 First Things First!